Vederlagspolitik

 Any material changes to the remuneration policy must be prepared, incorporated and approved by the board of directors.
 Upon such preparation, incorporation and approval, material changes must be approved by the general meeting.
 In any event, the remuneration policy must be approved by the general meeting at least every fourth year.

-The Remuneration Policy is approved by the company’s shareholders at the An-nual General Meeting on 25 April 2022.
+The Remuneration Policy is approved by the company’s shareholders at the Annual General Meeting on 26 April 2024.
 The Remuneration Policy was approved by 100% of the votes represented at the Annual General Meeting, corresponding to 92.31% of the total share capital entitled to vote.

 The Company’s articles of association have beenamended where relevant upon approval of the remuneration policy.